inspec/inspec-vault/README.md

 end
 ```

-With no other settings, Chef InSpec will look for a Vault secret located at `secret/inspec/my_profile` with a key named `some_input`.
-The `my_profile` part of the path is the name of your InSpec profile.
-The `inspec` part comes from the `path_prefix` setting.
+With no other settings, Chef InSpec looks for a Vault secret located at `secret/inspec/my_profile` with a key named `some_input`, where `inspec` is derived from the `path_prefix` setting and `my_profile` is the name of this InSpec profile.

 ### Absolute Path Lookup

-In some cases, you want to access global information and not something related to a specific profile.
-For this case, qualify the path in absolute syntax with a starting `/`, like this:
+To access global information instead of a value related to a specific profile, qualify the path in absolute syntax with a starting `/`.
+For example:

 ```ruby
 describe input("/configuration/webserver/password")